-- All textbooks, instructional materials and the selection criteria for media center materials used in the district shall be subject to board approval.
+All textbooks, instructional materials and the selection criteria for district media center materials shall be subject to board approval.

-Textbooks and instructional materials shall support the district's instructional goals and learning objectives.
+Textbooks and instructional materials shall support the district's instructional program.
 Media center materials shall support and supplement the curriculum, promote wise use of leisure time, develop literary discrimination and appreciation, and encourage students to become productive citizens.